 G. Executive Order 13045: Protection of Children From Environmental Health Risks and Safety Risks

-Executive Order 13045 (62 FR 19885, April 23, 1997) applies to any rule that: (1) is determined to be “economically significant” as defined under Executive Order 12866, and (2) concerns an environmental health or safety risk that EPA has reason to believe may have a disproportionate effect on children.
+Executive Order 13045 (62 FR 19885, April 23, 1997) applies to any rule that: (1) Is determined to be “economically significant” as defined under Executive Order 12866, and (2) concerns an environmental health or safety risk that EPA has reason to believe may have a disproportionate effect on children.
 If the regulatory action meets both criteria, EPA must evaluate the environmental health or safety effects of the planned rule on children, and explain why the planned regulation is preferable to other potentially effective and reasonably feasible alternatives considered by EPA.
-This final rule is not subject to Executive Order 13045 because it is not economically significant as defined in Executive Order 12866.
+This proposed rule is not subject to Executive Order 13045 because it is not economically significant as defined in Executive Order 12866.

 H. Executive Order 13211: Energy Effects